dsluo-archive/csx730-quiz02/README.md

 # csx730-quiz02

-## Questions

-In your notes, clearly answer the following questions.
-These instructions assume that you are logged into the Nike server.

-**NOTE:** If a step requires you to enter in a command, please provide in your notes the full command that you typed to make the related action happen.
-If context is necessary (e.g., the command depends on your present working directory), then please note that context as well.

 ### Getting Started

 1. Form into small groups of two or three people.
+These instructions assume that at least one group member is logged into the Nike.

 1. Use Git to clone the repository for this exercise onto Nike into a subdirectory called `csx730-quiz02`: